 Anatomy of the heart

 The heart consists of four chambers and is divided into left and right by a wall of muscle called the septum.
-The right side of the heart consists of an atrium which recieves blood returning from the body, and the right ventricle, which then pumps blood out to the lungs, via the pulmonary artery.
+The right side of the heart consists of an atrium which receives blood returning from the body, and the right ventricle, which then pumps blood out to the lungs, via the pulmonary artery.

 Due to the distance which the blood being pumped from the left ventricle has to travel, a more forceful contraction is required.
 For this reason the muscular wall of the left side is thicker than that of the right side.